Using existing software when developing a medical device; a gift from the gods or a Trojan horse?

 Let’s say the software was developed by a 3rd party, commercially or as open source.
 If so, this case is covered by treating the software as SOUP (Software of Unknown Provenance) according to IEC 62304.

 “Unknown” in this context is not about the identity of the maker, but rather the lack of knowledge about the procedures used to develop the SOUP.
-As a consequence, there is an issue of trust regarding the software’s quality, its level of safety and potential risk of failure.
+As a consequence, there is an issue of trust regarding the software’s quality, its level of safety, and its potential risk of failure.

 How does IEC 62304 let you get to grips with this lack of trust?

-After having analyzed the functional risks, you should proceed with identifying and assessing any risks from an integration the software into your device.
+After having analyzed the functional risks, you should proceed with identifying and assessing any risks from the integration of the software into your device.
 As a further risk identification source, you should, if available, get hold of a list of all the known bugs of the SOUP.

 One known way forward is to provide dedicated error-handling and comprehensive, over-arching software risk mitigations in the software that uses the SOUP, which itself must be developed according to IEC 62304.

-If you can foresee reuse of this SOUP in other devices, you should consider designing a “insulation layer” around the SOUP.
+If you can foresee the reuse of this SOUP in other devices, you should consider designing an “insulation layer” around the SOUP.
 As a result, you get a wrapped SOUP which, in the context of your products, is safe to use.

-However, note that all risk analysis activities described above to create a valid, safe SOUP, are conducted with a particular device, a particular intended use and a particular risk acceptance profile in mind.
+However, note that all risk analysis activities described above to create a valid, safe SOUP, are conducted with a particular device's particular intended use and a particular risk acceptance profile in mind.